aws/sagemaker-tensorflow-serving-container/README.md

 # SageMaker TensorFlow Serving Container

-SageMaker TensorFlow Serving Container is an a open source project that builds Docker images for running TensorFlow Serving on [Amazon SageMaker](https://aws.amazon.com/documentation/sagemaker/).
+SageMaker TensorFlow Serving Container is an a open source project that builds docker images for running TensorFlow Serving on [Amazon SageMaker](https://aws.amazon.com/documentation/sagemaker/).

-This documentation covers building, testing and using these Docker images.
+This documentation covers building and testing these docker images.

 For information about using TensorFlow Serving on SageMaker, see:
 [Deploying to TensorFlow Serving Endpoints](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/tensorflow/deploying_tensorflow_serving.rst)